Board of Directors

 Christina Holdrege/ Board Member

-Aadjunct lecturer at Columbia School of Social Work and a nonprofit consultant.
+Adjunct lecturer at Columbia School of Social Work and a nonprofit consultant.
 She is a longtime member of the Coalition for Women Prisoners, and also chairs the Incarcerated Mothers Committee.
 Christina previously served as the Brooklyn Borough Coordinator at Court Appointed Special Advocates, NYC (CASA), which provides advocacy for children and youth in foster care, and as Program Supervisor at the Incarcerated Mothers Program of Edwin Gould Services for Children and Families, a preventive services program.
-She was also Program Director of COCOA House, which provides free after-school and enrichment programs for underserved children in Schenectady, NY.
+She was also Program Director of COCOA House, which provides free after-school and enrichment programs for under served children in Schenectady, NY.
 Christina holds a Bachelors of Science in Social Welfare degree from the University at Albany and a Master of Social Work degree from Columbia University.

 Charell Star/Board Member